 In the first case, the feedback is pushed to the maximum upon start-up.
 The timer starts with a charging slope of the short-circuit condition (SC).
-With an OVL timer internally set to 200 ms, the timer duration in this start-up sequence is 50 ms. As soon as regulation occurs, the timer gets reset.
+If the timer would be externally set to 200 ms, the timer duration in this start-up sequence would be 50 ms. As soon as regulation occurs, the timer gets reset.
 An overload occurs shortly after (OVL).
-The internal timer immediately starts to count when the 3.2-V level is crossed

-(V{FB} with no OPP).
-As the overload lasts less than 200 ms, the feedback returns to its regulation level and resets the timer.
+The internal timer immediately starts to count when the 3.2-V level is crossed ( $V{FB}$ with no OPP).
+As the overload lasts less than 200 ms (in this example the timer is set to 200 ms), the feedback returns to its regulation level and resets the timer.